top of page

 How Biofeedback and Neurofeedback Support Concussion & Brain Injury Recovery in Charlotte, NC

-- Admin
+Admin

-- 5 min read
+• 5 min read

-Traditional medical care is essential for diagnosing and stabilizing a brain injury, but when symptoms persist for weeks, or months, or years, many people are told to “wait it out.”
-What if instead of waiting, you could actively accelerate the healing processing, helping the brain recover faster and more fully so that symptoms fall away one-by-one and full functionality can resume?
+Traditional medical care is essential for diagnosing and stabilizing a brain injury.
+However, when symptoms persist for weeks, months, or even years, many people are told to “wait it out.”
+But what if instead of waiting, you could actively accelerate the healing process?
+This approach could help the brain recover faster and more fully, allowing symptoms to fall away one by one and full functionality to resume.
+That’s where biofeedback and neurofeedback come in.

-Biofeedback supports the body by teaching conscious control over stress signals like heart rate, breathing, muscle tension, temperature.
+Biofeedback supports the body by teaching conscious control over stress signals like heart rate, breathing, muscle tension, and temperature.
 Since brain recovery depends on rest and regulation, these skills reinforce the healing process.

 At CBFC, we combine advanced forms of neurofeedback with skill-based biofeedback and neuromodulation to help regulate and rewire these patterns.
 Here’s how: